MP Estate Planning UK

 Limitations of Asset Protection Trusts

-While asset protection trusts are a valuable tool in safeguarding your assets, they are not without their limitations.
-Understanding these limitations is crucial for individuals seeking to protect their wealth during divorce proceedings.
+While asset protection trusts are a powerful tool for safeguarding your assets, they are not without limitations.
+Understanding these limitations is essential for making informed decisions and setting realistic expectations.

 Situations Where They May Fail